smartdevicelink/sdl_evolution/proposals/nnnn-restructure-ios-threading.md

 ## Impact on existing code

-This will not make any public API changes, however, it restructures the internals enough that, even though this is in some sense maintenence and a bug, it should be addressed with a proposal.
+This will not make any public API changes, however, it restructures the internals enough that, even though this is in some sense maintenance and a bug, it should be addressed with a proposal.

 ## Alternatives considered